SitwalaM/time-series-sales-analytics/README.md

 | [write_segments.py](https://github.com/SitwalaM/time-series-sales-analytics/blob/main/scripts/write_segments.py) | Updates the main sql table "segments" to local database |

 # Dataset
 The project uses an anonymized dataset from a beauty shop in Lusaka, Zambia.
-The sale amounts (total) are also scaled to protect the business. dataset columns:
+The sale amounts (total) are also scaled to keep the business information private. dataset columns:

 * **Date**: Hourly timestamp of customer purchases
 * **Customer**: Customer ID
 *  **Total**: Amount purchased.

+The plot below shows the full plot of the dataset, it contains a timestamp of when each transaction was made.

 ![times-series](https://github.com/SitwalaM/time-series-sales-analytics/blob/main/images/time_plot.png)